Steven A. Shapiro

 Steven A. Shapiro is a retired U.S. Army general officer who specializes in logistics and sustainment.
 Major General Shapiro was commanding general of the United States Army Sustainment Command from 2019 to 2020.
 Prior to that, he was the commanding general of 21st Theater Sustainment Command in Germany with responsibility for military sustainment throughout the European and Africa theaters.

 Education

-Shapiro received a bachelors degree from George Washington University in 1985, a masters degree from Florida Institute of Technology in 1994 and a second masters degree from the Army War College.
+Shapiro received a bachelor's degree from George Washington University in 1985, a master's degree from Florida Institute of Technology in 1994 and a second master's degree from the Army War College.

 Career

 In August 2007, Shapiro took command of Letterkenny Army Depot in Franklin County, Pennsylvania.
-While he was base commander, construction of a new a new reserve center was added providing "real-world" training opportunities for the soldiers.
+While he was base commander, construction of a new reserve center was added providing "real-world" training opportunities for the soldiers.
 While he was base commander, Letterkenny Army Depot won its fourth Shingo Prize for manufacturing.